anttisalonen/progbook/rst/o_not.rst

   You had an array, then you passed it to a function, and the function parameter is a pointer!
 What's going on?

-  In C, while array in general is not the same thing as a pointer, the two are sometimes interexchangable.
+  In C, while array in general is not the same thing as a pointer, the two are sometimes interchangeable.
 In C, arrays are always passed by reference to a function, which means that the array is not automatically copied for the function (like a single int would be), but instead *a pointer* is passed to the function, whereby the pointer points to the first element in the array.
 Hence the array will *decay* into a pointer.

 .. topic:: What do you mean "conceptually?"